196 Philomela

 196 Philomela is a large and bright main-belt asteroid.
-It is an S-type asteroid.
+It was discovered by C. H. F. Peters on May 14, 1879, in Clinton, New York.
+The asteroid is named after Philomela, the woman who became a nightingale in Greek mythology.

-It was discovered by C. H. F. Peters on May 14, 1879, in Clinton, New York and named after Philomela, the woman who became a nightingale in Greek mythology.
+This object is orbiting the Sun at a distance of 3.12 AU with a low eccentricity of 0.018 and an orbital period of 5.50 years.
+The orbital plane is inclined at an angle of 7.26° to the plane of the ecliptic.
+This is a stony S-type asteroid with a diameter of approximately 145 km.
+It is spinning with a rotation period of 8.334 hours.

 In the late 1990s, a network of astronomers worldwide gathered light curve data that was ultimately used to derive the spin states and shape models of 10 new asteroids, including 196 Philomela.
 The shape model for this asteroid is described as asymmetrical and smooth, while the light curve varies by up to 0.4 in magnitude.

 To date there have been two reported Philomelian stellar occultations.